Are you having problems with your telephone, mobile and internet services?

 The proper procedure for filing a complaint is described below:

 The aggrieved party shall first seek to remedy the cause of grievance with the telecommunications provider by filing a statement of complaint (form 1) directly to the offending provider, henceforth known as the respondent.
-Statement of complaint forms can be found at the provider’s office, at the NTRC office in Kingstown, or downloaded here.
+Statement of complaint forms can be found at the provider’s office, at the NTRC office in Kingstown, or downloaded by clicking the button below.

 The respondent provider is to send a confirmation of receipt of the statement of complaint to the aggrieved party within 3 business days.